This post may contain affiliate links. Please read our disclosure policy.

 - Don’t Overdo It– Giving the dough a workout by kneading it will make it strong and tough!
 And not in a good way!
 Keep the dough out of the gym to keep the cookies nice and soft.
 Do your best to knead and mix the dough as little as possible once the flour is added.

-- Chill Yo Roll– chilling the dough works magic and helps to ensure our cookies will hold their shape.
+- Chill Yo Roll– chilling the dough works wonders and helps to ensure our sugar cookies will hold their shape.
 I found it easiest to roll it out before chilling.
 Warm dough=easier to roll.
 Cold dough= better cookies.
 So roll first, then chill.

 - Thickness– Keep the dough about 1/4 inch thick.
 This makes for fluffy, soft, and happy cookies.

 - Baking time is KEY– if the edges are turning golden brown then it’s already been too long!
 This was a shocking revelation for me, I always used to bake them til the edges were slightly golden.
-You guys!!!!!
-They are so much better when baked correctly!
-Who would have thought huh.
+Removing them before the edges turn golden gives us softer, more tender cookies.

 Easy Iced Sugar Cookies